simonspa/corryvreckan/src/algorithms/DataOutput/README.md

 * ToT
 * ToA

-For each `track` with assocaited DUT `clusters` the following information is written out:
+For each `track` with associated DUT `clusters` the following information is written out:
 * Intercept with the DUT (3D position vector)

 #### Parameters